veyon/docs/developer/webapi.rst

 * Method: **GET**
 * Response: ``{ "sessionId": <SESSION-ID>, "sessionUptime", <SESSION-UPTIME-IN-SECONDS>, "sessionClientAddress": "<ADDRESS-OF-SESSION-CLIENT>", "sessionClientName": "<SESSION-CLIENT-NAME>", "sessionHostName": "<NAME-OF-SESSION-HOST>" }``
     - ``sessionId`` - an integer representing the session ID assigned by the Veyon Service - to be used as offset to the server ports to access the corresponding session server
-    - ``sessionId`` - the number of seconds that elapsed since the session has been opened (e.g. user logon time)
+    - ``sessionUptime`` - the number of seconds that elapsed since the session has been opened (e.g. user logon time)
     - ``sessionClientAddress`` - the host/IP address of the client which is connected to the session (e.g. the host running an RDP client)
     - ``sessionClientName`` - the name the client which is connected to the session (e.g. the host running an RDP client)
     - ``sessionHostName`` - the name of the host on which the session is running, usually the local hostname